wp-plugins/gravity-forms-salesforce/readme.txt

 - Group Edition
 - Professional Edition<br />*Note: You can also purchase API access for a Professional Edition.*

+#### Server Requirements

+This plugin requires you are running PHP 5.x and have SOAP enabled.

 #### Other Gravity Forms Add-ons:

 * <a href="http://wordpress.org/extend/plugins/gravity-forms-highrise/">Gravity Forms Highrise Add-on</a> - Integrate Gravity Forms with Highrise, a CRM